-Lincoln Park is the largest Capitol Hill Park and features monuments to two of the nation's greatest leaders, President Abraham Lincoln and Civil Rights Activist and Educator Mary McLeod Bethune.
-It is located directly east of the United States Capitol Building at East Capitol and 11th Street in the Northeastern quadrant of the City.
+Lincoln Park is the largest Capitol Hill Park and features monuments to two of the nation's greatest leaders: President Abraham Lincoln and educator and Civil Rights leader Mary McLeod Bethune.
+It is located directly east of the United States Capitol Building at East Capitol and 11th Streets in the Northeastern quadrant of the City.

-The statue features President Lincoln in his characteristic frock coat, holding the Emancipation Proclamation before a kneeling black man.
-Modeled after Archer Alexander, the last person captured under the Fugitive Slave Act, the black man's arms are extended to show his shackles have been broken.
-While for many people, including Frederick Douglass, the monument perpetuated many stereotypes about blacks' ability and participation in antislavery activity, Lincoln Park became a major tourist attraction through the late 19th and 20th centuries.
-The statue originally faced west towards the U.S. Capitol until it was rotated east in 1974 in order to face the newly-erected Mary McLeod Bethune monument.
+The statue features President Lincoln in his characteristic frock coat, holding the Emancipation Proclamation before a kneeling African American man.
+Modeled after Archer Alexander, the last person captured under the Fugitive Slave Act, the man's arms are extended to show his shackles have been broken.
+While for many people, including Frederick Douglass, the monument perpetuated many stereotypes about African Americans' ability and participation in antislavery activity, Lincoln Park became a major tourist attraction through the late 19th and 20th centuries.
+The statue originally faced west towards the U.S. Capitol until it was rotated east in 1974 in order to face the newly-erected Mary McLeod Bethune Memorial.

-Across the park at the West end there sits a monument to educator and activist Mary McLeod Bethune.
-The statue features an elderly Mrs. Bethune handing a copy of her legacy to two young black children.
-Mrs. Bethune is supporting herself by a cane given to her by President Roosevelt.
+Across the park at the East end, there sits a memorial to educator and activist Mary McLeod Bethune.
+The statue features an elderly Mrs. Bethune handing a copy of her legacy to two young African American children.
+Mrs. Bethune is supporting herself by a cane that was given to her by President Franklin D. Roosevelt.
 The statue was unveiled on the anniversary of her 99th birthday, July 10, 1974, before a crowd of over 18,000 people.
-The funds for the monument were raised by the National Council of Negro Women, the organization Mrs. Bethune founded in 1935.
+The funds for the Memorial were raised by the National Council of Negro Women, Inc. (NCNW), the organization Mrs. Bethune founded in 1935.

-The first monument to honor a black woman in a public park in the District of Columbia, the Bethune monument recognizes one of the countries greatest leaders.
-The inscription on the pedestal of the monument "let her works praise her" speaks of Mrs. Bethune's many accomplishments as an educator, politician, presidential advisor and civil rights activist.
+The first monument to honor an African American and a woman to be created and specifically placed in a public park in the District of Columbia, the Bethune Memorial recognizes one of the country's greatest leaders.
+The inscription on the pedestal of the Memorial "Let her works praise her", speaks of Mrs. Bethune's many accomplishments as an educator, public servant, presidential advisor, women's rights activist, and civil rights leader.